 An understanding of natural sciences contributes significantly to a liberal education, and all students at Pitt-Johnstown are encouraged to explore the division’s resources.
-For those planning careers in medical and health sciences, engineering, engineering technology, and a variety of other fields, a strong foundation in natural sciences is essential.
+For those planning careers in medical and health sciences, engineering, and a variety of other fields, a strong foundation in natural sciences is essential.
 Students with interest in research, applications, and teaching in the sciences can acquire the background necessary for graduate study or a broad range of occupations.
 For those students wanting a broad education in the sciences, it is possible to complete a double major in two natural sciences departments (e.g., chemistry and psychology; biology and chemistry; etc.).
 Please contact the division office for more details.

 Division Policies and Requirements

 Candidates for graduation in natural sciences must have earned a minimum of 120 credits.
 Of the 120, a maximum of 15 credits may be earned in other non-arts and sciences programs of the University (e.g., engineering) or in courses offered for the convenience of students with particular professional goals (e.g., chemistry for nursing).